cascadiajs/cascadiajs/app/markdown/2026/workshops/scaling-voice-pipelines.md

 ---
-title: Scaling Voice Pipelines in Production
+title: Technical Workshop - Build a Voice Agent with Vapi
 excerpt: This workshop with Vapi walks through the real execution work behind building enterprise-grade voice agents – from conversation design fundamentals and persona calibration to prompt engineering patterns purpose-built for voice.
 ---